mattischrome/console-blog/content/posts/a-pox-on-both-their-houses/index.md

 - Apple
 - Twenty One
 title: A pox on both their houses
-heroImage: ../../assets/images/defaultHero.jpg
-description: How hard is it to just listen to music these days
 ---
 How hard is it to just listen to music these days?